kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/capture_the_flag.md

 ## What you need to do:

-As part of this task, you will need to create a simple PowerPoint presentation that introduces the concept of Capture the Flag (CTF) competitions to a group of beginners.
+As part of this task, you will need to create a simple presentation that introduces the concept of Capture the Flag (CTF) competitions to a group of beginners.
 Your presentation should cover the following topics:

 1. Introduction to cybersecurity and hacking
 2. Briefly explain the basics of cybersecurity and the concept of hacking